 Process: Ratings should reflect overall impressions of behavior during this semester and in the following areas that are applicable depending upon your year of study in the program: Class, Lab &/or Clinic.
-Each individual will complete 2 forms (Self-evaluation, Working Group Evaluation) and submit by the due date.
-The RT Faculty will meet as a group and review the Self and Working Group Evaluation sheets while performing a Faculty Evaluation on each student.
-All 3 evaluation forms (Self, Working Group and Faculty) will be returned to each student.
+Each individual will complete a Self-evaluation and submit by the due date.
+The RT Faculty will meet as a group and review the Self Evaluation sheet while completing a Faculty Evaluation on each student.